nmarsollier/viaduct/CONTRIBUTING.md

 * Major changes should first be discussed with an Issue.
 Be transparent and get community feedback.
 * Pull requests should be as small as possible.
 Make one change at a time.
 * At the same time, “gardening” is welcome.
 No need to make a separate pull request if you (eg) fix an unrelated typo or clear up a variable name along the way.
+* By contributing to this repository, you agree that your contributions will be licensed under the Apache License, Version 2.0 ([LICENSE](LICENSE))

 # Your First Contribution